RankAgent Digital Marketing

 Understanding CPA is crucial when learning how to calculate ROI in digital advertising.
 Knowing this metric helps align your budget with your ROI goals.

-Determining your LTV to CPA Ratio and Target CPA
+Determining Your LTV to CPA Ratio and Target CPA

 • To set a target CPA, you can start by dividing your LTV by 4.